SHARE

 How to Serve Lemon Gelato

 Last but not least, here’s an important serving tip.
 Because home freezers are set to very low temperatures, always take lemon gelato out of the freezer 10 to 15 minutes before serving it.
-That will not only make it easier to serve—gelato’s lower fat content means it freezes rock hard—but also soften it to a consistency closer to what you would enjoy at a gelati bar, waking up the flavors and giving it the luxurious texture that is so easy to fall in love with.
+That will not only make it easier to serve—gelato’s lower fat content means it freezes rock hard—but also soften it to a consistency closer to what you would enjoy at a gelato bar, waking up the flavors and giving it the luxurious texture that is so easy to fall in love with.

 A ceramic bowl with three scoops of gelato topped with lemon zest rests on textured light fabric.
 Nearby, a whole lemon and a lemon wedge add zesty flair.
 A spoon lies in front of the bowl against the soft pink background. // FoodNouveau.com

-Additional Ressource: A Guide to Making Italian Ice Cream at Home
+Additional Resource: A Guide to Making Italian Ice Cream at Home

 If you’ve never made gelato before, don’t miss my detailed guide to making Italian ice cream at home.
 The guide contains ALL the information and tips I’ve gathered through 20 years of gelato-making.
 You’ll learn what sets gelato apart from American-style ice cream, the difference between a classic gelato base and a Sicilian-style gelato base, why you do need an ice cream maker to make the best Italian ice cream, and get access all of my colorful gelato recipes in a single spot.
 Happy churning!